thegworld/gtx-browser/ash/components/arc/mojom/README.md

 Please follow the guidance in [the mojo doc](/mojo/public/tools/bindings/README.md#Versioning) in general.
 Please also refer to [go/arc++ipc](http://go/arc++ipc).
-You should keep it in mind that your change will not be applied atomically for Chromium and ARC when modifying the IPC interfaces between Chrome and ARC.
+You should keep it in mind that your change will not be applied atomically for GTx Browser and ARC when modifying the IPC interfaces between Chrome and ARC.
 Your change has to be backward compatible.
 In other words, Chrome with your change should run fine with ARC without it, and vice versa.